amitkumar1278/tour-services/explorePlaces5.1-mysqlInDocker/README.md

 # Extending, Securing and Dockerizing Spring Boot Microservices

+# First step towards dockerization

-We are working on this application to make it production ready, In order to do that following technology we are planning integrat:
+We are working on this application to make it production ready, In order to do that following technology we are planning integrate:

 -	Final version of Product integrated with External MySql Database along with Docker.
 -	Install Docker For Mac/Windows/Linux